gbosquechacon/datascience_resources/README.md

 Some of them I read or follow daily or weekly and some I just have a look at every once in a while to see what's up.
 I hope you find them as interesting as I do.

 ## Books:

+The only two technical textbooks that I have read from first two last page are the Statistical Learning pair:

 - [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
 - [Elements of Statisitcal Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani and Jerome Friedman.

+By far the most useful.
+Very well structured, entertaining and located in the sweetspot of introductory and reference textbook.
+I think I have read at least 3 times the chapter on Model Selection of the first book.
+If you have time and interest to read two books regarding ML, just read these two.
+Period.

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen.
 - [Dive into Deep Learning](http://d2l.ai/index.html) by Aston Zhang, Zack C. Lipton, Mu Li and Alex J. Smola.
 - [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.